mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

 ### id

-The book ID to synchronize.
-For example, the book ID for <https://archiveofourown.org/works/777002/> is 777002.
+The id of the book to be synchronized.
+For example, the book id of <https://archiveofourown.org/works/777002/> is 777002.

 ### cookie

-Authentication information after logging into ao3 account, which can be copied from the browser's developer tools.
+Authentication information after logging into the ao3 account, you can copy the cookie from the browser's developer tool.

-> **⚠️ Note: Please do not send cookies to others or publish them to the internet.
-With them, it is equivalent to having an account password!** If you want to synchronize the configuration file, you should use [environment variables](../config.md#environment-variables) to reference confidential information.
+> **⚠️ Note: Do not send the cookie to others or post it on the network, having it is like having a password for the account!** If you need to synchronize the configuration file, you should use [environment variable](../config.md) to reference sensitive information.

-Specific steps:
+Specific steps

-1. Log in to the ao3 website.
+1. Log in to the ao3 website
-2. Open the developer console from the menu **More Tools > Developer Tools**, or use `Command+Option+I(Mac)/Ctrl+Shift+I(Windows)`.
+2. Open the developer console from the menu **More Tool > Developer Tools**, or use `Command+Option+I(Mac)/Ctrl+Shift+I(Windows)`
-3. Switch to the **Network** tab.
+3. Switch to the **Network** tab
-4. Refresh the webpage.
+4. Refresh the webpage
-5. Find the first request, right-click and select **Copy > Copy as cURL**.
+5. Find the first request, right-click to choose **Copy > Copy as cURL**
-6. Find the cookie from the cURL command.
-The cookie in the simplified curl command below is `view_adult=true; user_credentials=1; ********67f`.
+6. Find the cookie from cURL.
+The cookie below the simplified curl command is `view_adult=true; user_credentials=1; ********67f`

    ```sh
    curl 'https://archiveofourown.org/works/777002/chapters/1461984' \